 To test the sweetness of dragon fruits, you can use a little tool called the BRIX refractometer (or Br for short).
 It measures the sugar content in the juice.
-For example, Brix 1 means there's 1 gram of sucrose (a type of sugar) in 100 grams of juice.
-The sweetness of dragon fruits often goes from 10 to over 20.
+On this Brix scale, Brix 1 means there is 1 gram of sucrose sugar in 100 grams of juice.
+For dragon fruits, the sweetness often goes from Brix 10 to Brix 20 and more.

 A Brix refractometer looks something like this:

-To test the sweetness, cut open your dragon fruit.
+To test the sweetness, you can first cut open your dragon fruit.
 Scoop out a little piece & mash it until it's a bit watery.
 Then, scoop some of that juice & put it on your Brix meter.
 The trick is no flesh, no seeds, and only the juice.
 It's not a strict rule however.

 After pouring the juice on, you can look through the eyepiece with some light shining through the glass lid:

 Inside it, there is the Brix reading score: